Nonreciprocal buckling makes active filaments polyfunctional

-We buckle an open segment of our active beam under clamped tangent boundary conditions with a compression $\mathrm{d} l$ [Fig.~\ref{fig:buckling}(a), SM~\S\ref{sec:Protocol}].
+We buckle an open segment of our active beam under clamped tangent boundary conditions with a compression $\mathrm{d} l$ [Fig.~\ref{fig:buckling}(b), Methods Fig.~\ref{fig:Setup_buckle}, Supplementary Video 1].
 As we increase the activity $k^\mathrm{o}$, the initially symmetric buckled state polarizes, leaning to one side but remaining static.
 However, above a critical $k^\mathrm{o}$, this static shape loses stability and a persistent self-snapping sets in.
-Without a source of viscous damping within the hinges, many modes participate in this snapping dynamics [Supplementary Video 1].
-Yet by increasing hinge dissipation, we drive the chain into a long-wavelength regime, where snapping is dominated only by the lowest Fourier modes [Fig.~\ref{fig:buckling}(b)].
-Visualizing the non-reciprocal torque distribution, we find smooth stress waves that pulse down the chain in a direction determined by $k^\mathrm{o}$, snapping the filament back and forth [Fig.~\ref{fig:buckling}(c,d)].
+Without a source of damping within the hinges, many modes participate in this snapping dynamics.
+Yet by increasing dissipation via our viscoelastic skeleton [using Stratasys Agilus 30, calibration in Figs.~\ref{fig:Agilus_kappa},\ref{fig:Agilus_Gamma}], we drive the chain into a long-wavelength regime, where snapping is dominated only by the lowest Fourier modes [Fig.~\ref{fig:buckling}(c)].
+Visualizing the non-reciprocal torque distribution, we find smooth stress waves that pulse down the chain in a direction determined by $k^\mathrm{o}$, snapping the filament back and forth [Fig.~\ref{fig:buckling}(d, e)].
 Upon removing compression, snapping ceases and the beam stabilizes.
-We conclude that the nonlinear oscillations we observe are being driven by a combination two phenomena: polarization induced by non-reciprocity and buckling induced by confinement.
+We conclude that the nonlinear oscillations we observe are being driven by a combination of two phenomena: polarization induced by non-reciprocity and buckling induced by confinement.

-First we focus on the polarization of the beam by removing external confinement and studying the linear response of a stable filament.
-We apply a perturbation to its left edge [Fig.~\ref{fig:Mechanism}(a), SM~\S\ref{sec:Protocol}].
+First, we focus on the polarization of the beam by removing external compression and studying the linear response of a stable filament.
+We loosely confine a beam under zero compression, and apply a perturbation to its left edge [Fig.~\ref{fig:Mechanism}(a), Methods~\S 3].
 In a passive beam, waves would propagate and damp equally in both directions.
 Yet here we observe that the non-reciprocity $k^\mathrm{o}$ picks a clear direction of wave motion along the filament [Fig.~\ref{fig:Mechanism}(b), Supplementary Video 2]: The polarization of our clamped beam is being driven by one-way wave advection of curvature.

 To rationalize this advective dynamics, we revisit the continuum mechanics of a slender beam.
 A passive beam under line tension $\Lambda$ and bending rigidity $A$ experiences a force ${\bf f} \sim \Lambda \kappa {\bf n} + A \partial_s^{2}\kappa {\bf n} + \hdots$ , where $\kappa$ is the geometric curvature of the beam and ${\bf n}$ is its normal.
 These forces only depend on even gradients of $\kappa$, a restriction that is enforced by energy conservation.
 The simplest non-conservative modification to the mechanics of the beam is to introduce internal stresses that break this parity symmetry, which to lowest order in curvature read